theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/designer-overview.md

 ![main-window-footer](/img/content/xu/main-window-footer.png){:class="img-responsive"}

 The status bar contains information about:
-- Number of defined sources and number of licensed sources
-- Number of defined extractions and number of licensed extractions
+- Number of defined extractions in the selected folder, the overall number of extractions and the number of licensed extractions
 - Login username
 - Server authentication method
 - Designer access rights
 - License type and validity period
-- Connected server
+- Connected XU server version
-- Connected client
+- Connected XU client version